dnmfarrell/perltricks-static/README.md

 Markup
 ------
 Articles are written in [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
 Every article is prefaced with [front matter](http://gohugo.io/content/front-matter/) in JSON.
+See [Generate Article Template](#generatearticletemplate) to get started quickly.

 The front matter contains the article metadata.
 Here's an example for a recent article: